Large Language Models for Travel Behavior Prediction: Related work

 \subsection{Recent developments in large language models}

 Large Language Models (LLMs) typically refer to the language models based on the Transformer architecture with more than hundreds of billions of parameters, which have been shown to have abilities to excel in many complex tasks \citep{Zhao_Zhou_2023}. \citet{Wei_2022} has demonstrated the emerging abilities of LLMs that only appear in larger models and cannot be predicted based on smaller models' performance.
-Newer models such as GPT-4 illustrated strong capabilities in language processing and manipulation, quantitative reasoning, as well as planning and learning \citep{Bubeck_2023}.
+Newer models such as GPT-3.5, GPT-4 \citep{OpenAI_Achiam_Adler_Agarwal_Ahmad_Akkaya_Aleman_Almeida_Altenschmidt_Altman_2024}, Gemini \citep{Team_Anil_Borgeaud_Alayrac_Yu_Soricut_Schalkwyk_Dai_Hauth_Millican_2024}, and Llama \citep{Touvron_Lavril_Izacard_Martinet_Lachaux_Lacroix_Rozière_Goyal_Hambro_Azhar_2023, Touvron_Martin_Stone_Albert_et_2023, Grattafiori_Dubey_Jauhri_Pandey_Kadian_AlDahle_Letman_Mathur_Schelten_Vaughan_2024} illustrated strong capabilities in language processing and manipulation, quantitative reasoning, as well as planning and learning \citep{Bubeck_2023}.
 Moreover, \citet{Gurnee_Tegmark_2023} has shown LLMs do have structured knowledge on both space and time using Llama-2 family models; they illustrated the model activations demonstrate linear representations of landmarks and historical events.
 In addition, products like ChatGPT which implement LLMs into chatbots and search engines that are easily accessible by the general public generated tremendous attention and excitement in this field \citep{Zhao_Zhou_2023}.

 Apart from their powerful ability in complex tasks, LLM has brought a new research paradigm that leverages the interaction with prompt interfaces or APIs to develop applications as opposed to trained models from scratch \citep{Zhao_Zhou_2023}.
 The performances of these LLMs to user inputs often depend on the level of prompt engineering.
-Common methods to improve the performance of the tasks in LLMs include in-context learning \citep{Brown_Mann_2020, Dong_Li_2023}, chain-of-thought \citep{Wei_Wang_2023} and plan-and-solve \citep{Wang_Xu_Lan_Hu_Lan_Lee_Lim_2023, Zhou_Schärli_2023} to elicit the step-by-step reasoning power of LLMs \citep{Zhao_Zhou_2023}.
+Common methods to improve the performance of the tasks in LLMs include in-context learning, which leverages formulations of tasks and demonstrations into natural languages \citep{Brown_Mann_2020, Dong_Li_2023}, chain-of-thought, which introduces intermediate reasoning \citep{ Chu_Chen_Chen_Yu_He_Wang_Peng_Liu_Qin_Liu_2024}, and plan-and-solve \citep{Wang_Xu_Lan_Hu_Lan_Lee_Lim_2023, Zhou_Schärli_2023} to breakdown complex tasks and elicit the step-by-step reasoning power of LLMs \citep{Zhao_Zhou_2023}.